tymyrddin/purple/source/docs/thirteen/foresight.md

 ## Shape of institutional failure

-Failure tends toward particular shapes worth writing to specifically.
+Failure runs to particular shapes worth writing to specifically.

 An oversight review that finds: "The advice provided to the governing body correctly identified the primary risk.
 It did not identify the secondary condition that, in the event, determined the